ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

 ![image](./demo.jpg)

-Evaluation results of I3CL with different backbones on ArT.
-Note that I3CL with ViTAE only adopt one step training stage with LSVT+MLT19+ArT training datasets in this repo.
-I3CL with ResNet series adopt three stage training strategy, i.e, pre-train on SynthText, mix-train on ReCTS+RCTW+LSVT+MLT19+ArT and lastly finetune on LSVT+MLT19+ArT.
+Evaluation results of I3CL with different backbones on ArT. *Note that I3CL with ViTAE only adopt one step training stage with LSVT+MLT19+ArT training datasets in this repo.
+I3CL with ResNet series adopt three stage training strategy, i.e, pre-train on SynthText, mix-train on ReCTS+RCTW+LSVT+MLT19+ArT and lastly finetune on LSVT+MLT19+ArT*.

 |Backbone|Model Link|Training Data|Recall|Precision|F-measure|
 |:------:|:------:|:------:|:------:|:------:|:------:|